xtracdev/automated-perf-test/README.md

 | -reBaseAll        | Run a training run which will overwrite the all statistics of previous training on the execution host.         |
 | -reBaseAll        | Run a training run which will overwrite the all statistics of previous training on the execution host.         |
 | -testFileFormat   | The format of the test definition files, the supported formats are XML and TOML (default XML).
-| -ui               | Retrieve the URL to navigate to to user interface mode.
-The URL is printed to the command line.
+| -ui               | Runs local server on host:port to support CRUD on configuration and test definitions in UI mode.

 #### Testing Strategies
 The framework supports two type of testing strategies, ServiceBased and SuiteBased.
 These testing strategies allow flexibility when performing performance